 [Section 122 inserted by No. 78 of 2003 s.
 17.]

-123. Authority to conduct integrity testing programme
+123. Integrity testing programme, grant of authority to conduct

 (1) The Commission may grant an authority for an officer of the Commission or another person to conduct a programme (an “integrity testing programme”) to test the integrity of any particular public officer or class of public officers.